nhathadt11/blog/content/posts/a-note-on-fori-each-map-reduce/index.md

 tags: [javascript]
 ---

-An note on how to use fori, each, map, reduce or other similar functions.
+A note on how to use fori, each, map, reduce or other similar functions.

 {{< figure src="posts/a-note-on-fori-each-map-reduce/images/image1.png" title="Fori, Each, Map, and Reduce" >}}